hilbix/tino/blog/20240229-susi-under-attack.md

 >
 > If SUSI has a problem, please call my phone and leave a very short message.
 > A "SUSI is down" is enough.
 Thanks.

+The code base of SUSI is too old for current monitoring (i.E. things like NetData do not work there), but thanks to the new host I probably can add some basic monitoring without it.

 ## 2024-03-01 04:00 UTC